FAIRHOPE MIDDLE SCHOOL

 text as well as math concepts and practice.
 The purpose of these Enrichment classes is to help students to be on

 track to meet readiness goals in high school.
 Students who score at and

 above Aspire benchmarks are on target for college readiness when they

 take the ACT test in the eleventh or twelfth grade.
-The ACT Prep class is required for selected students.
+The ACT Prep Reading and/or the ACT Prep Math classes are required for selected students.